-BIOL 410 APPLICATIONS OF GEOGRAPHICAL INFORMATION SYSTEMS IN ECOLOGY AND CONSERVATION (4 credits)
+BIOL 410 APPLICATIONS OF GEOGRAPHICAL INFORMATION SYSTEMS (GIS) IN ECOLOGY, ENVIRONMENTAL AND HEALTH SCIENCES (4 credits)

-This course is designed to provide a basic and integrative knowledge of GIS theory and its applications in Ecology and Conservation using the existing state-of-the-art software: ArcGIS.
+This course is designed to provide a basic and integrative knowledge of GIS theory and its applications in Ecology, Environmental and Health Sciences using the existing state-of-the-art software: ArcGIS.
 The course will cover basic GIS concepts such as mapping, projections, geo-referencing and spatial analysis.
 It will be taught using a combination of lectures, demonstrations, and hands-on, interactive tutorials in the classroom.
 Students will constantly apply spatial analytical tools to address questions, solve problems and complete independent projects in and outside the classroom.
-Prerequisites: BIOL 111 and junior or senior standing.
+Prerequisites: junior or senior standing.
 (AY)

 BIOL 451 EVOLUTIONARY BIOLOGY (4 credits)

 Consideration of the factors affecting the evolution of populations (mutation, genetic drift, gene flow, selection, breeding systems, population structure), the mechanisms of speciation, phylogenetic inference and macroevolution.
 A non-lab course.
 Prerequisites: BIOL 111, 112 and 226.
 Offered twice every three years.

 BIOL 455 POPULATION AND COMMUNITY ECOLOGY (4 credits)